Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/software-specifics.md

 ## Argo (Windows-Only)

 Argo is similar to XLRisk with a few changes to make it more efficient and flexible.
-It is a great option for readers with Windows Machines that are interested in Simulation.
+It is a great option for readers with Windows Machines that are interested in using Excel for simulation. (which is suitable for small toy models or prototypes)

 ### Argo Functions